 When the movie is played, it will arrive at and leave a key frame without pausing.
 If you need to hold the board at a specific key frame:

-Altium NEXUS becomes your very own movie theater - just select a movie, press Play, then sit back and enjoy the fruits of your labor!
-Playback Controls
+Altium Designer becomes your very own movie theater - just select a movie, press Play, then sit back and enjoy the fruits of your labor!

 Pressing 'play' gets you going fast, but we all like to have full control when watching a movie.
 The ability to skip back and forth through scenes and, of course, the ability to pause the movie when we see something we really like!
 3D movie playback is no exception, and controls are provided in the panel to give a richer viewing experience.
 The following is a summary of the full set of controls available: